damdamo/Rymotion/README.md

 Go to the folder Blender and open "blender"

-Before to start Blender (in the same folder), you have to start the python script (openface/openface.py) like this:
+Before to start Blender (in the folder Blender and not in the root), you have to start the python script (openface/openface.py) like this (You have to be in the folder Blender, even for the python script!)

 ```bash
 # You can choose your config, but think about to adapt it